Code-Platoon-Curriculum/curriculum/curriculum/docs/phase-I/01-Fundamentals/5-github-actions/1-intro-to-workflows.md

         run: echo "Hello from GitHub Actions!"
 ```

-This is a completely new form of commands than we've seen before.
-Although we've utilized *yml* files to write Dockerfiles in the past, the syntax is completely different now so lets break it down so we understand what's happening:
+Although we've used configuration-style files (like Dockerfiles) in the past, GitHub Actions workflows use YAML, which has its own syntax and structure, the syntax is completely different now so lets break it down so we understand what's happening:

 * `name: Hello World Workflow` → This is a completely exchangeable value.
 Typically you want to name your workflow after the task it is meant to accomplish.
 * `on: push` → The workflow runs every time code is pushed and because we didn't define a branch it will be triggered by any branch as well.